 - Policy UTIL-4.1 Explore the formation of a Special Funding and Financing District by the City.
 Study the potential for an "Enhanced Infrastructure Financing District" (EIFD), "Communities Facilities District" (CFD), "Climate Resilience District" (CRD), or "Community Revitalization And Investment Authority (CRIA)" to fund shared infrastructure improvement needs in the Plan area. - Policy UTIL-4.2 The City will require applicants and property owners (separately, or jointly where shared ownership of a private street exists) to form a Property Owners Association or similar entity to support the long-term maintenance of private streets and common area improvements in the Specific Plan Area.
 Additionally, the City may require the formation of a Landscape Lighting and Maintenance District to cover long-term maintenance of public infrastructure, facilities, parks, and streetscape improvements that serve the Specific Plan Area.
-Two separate entities may be appropriate; one to cover Four Corners and one for the Business District (or a single district with different zones/assessments). - Policy UTIL-4.3 Implement maintenance agreements or relevant Conditions of Approval with all developers, to assure the lifecycle replacement and upkeep of new streets, utilities, and park facilities built as part of their projects, or require that developers join and support existing financing or Maintenance Districts (if a district financing entity or Maintenance District has already been formed, individual agreements/conditions are not necessary). - Policy UTIL-4.4 In order to streamline new development (or expansion of existing development) consistent with the Specific Plan, the City shall work collaboratively with land owners and developers to address infrastructure issues.
-Projects and their required infrastructure are encouraged to be phased, pursuant to each project providing adequate infrastructure consistent with this Plan.
+The City will require applicants and property owners to form a Landscaping and Lighting Maintenance Districts to support the long-term maintenance of infrastructure, streetscapes, and parks in the Specific Plan Area.
+Alternatively, the City may support the formation of a Property Owners Association for this same purpose.
+Two separate entities may be appropriate; one to cover Four Corners and one for the Business District (or a single district with different zones/assessments). - Policy UTIL-4.3 Implement maintenance agreements or relevant Conditions of Approval with all developers, to assure the lifecycle replacement and upkeep of new streets, utilities, and park facilities built as part of their projects, or require that developers join and support existing financing or Maintenance Districts (if a district financing entity or Maintenance District has already been formed, individual agreements/conditions are not necessary).

-- Policy UTIL-4.5 Credit will be provided for new infrastructure that is built to the standards and system designs of the RBDSP/UIS. - Policy UTIL-4.6 The City will seek to maximize its competitiveness for future infrastructure grants, and grant monies should be prioritized to pay for initial/first phase infrastructure to support development.
+- Policy UTIL-4.4 In order to streamline new development (or expansion of existing development) consistent with the Specific Plan, the City shall work collaboratively with land owners and developers to address infrastructure issues.
+Projects and their required infrastructure are encouraged to be phased, pursuant to each project providing adequate infrastructure consistent with this Plan. - Policy UTIL-4.5 Credit will be provided for new infrastructure that is built to the standards and system designs of the RBDSP/UIS. - Policy UTIL-4.6 The City will seek to maximize its competitiveness for future infrastructure grants, and grant monies should be prioritized to pay for initial/first phase infrastructure to support development.